When Is a Construction Projection Completion Really Complete?

-Looking for a Guide
+Looking for a Guide to Completion

 Owners and investors often look for an experienced representative to help all parties avoid the many pitfalls that lurk around the critical milestones of a construction or renovation project.
 At Real Projectives®, we aim to make completion be a non-event for our clients.
 To do so, some of the proactive strategies we employ include:

 - Setting goals up front.
 A clear understanding of the construction process and the role each party plays is important in establishing timelines and setting realistic contract terms.